Pilatch/my-resume/README.md

 - Contributed performance enhancements
 - Frequently researched and compared competing technologies
 - Disentangled logic and presentation to implement multi-select facets for search
-- Lead technical resource for multiple projects
+- Lead multiple projects as the primary technical resource

 ### MetLife